 Note: This page links to Pete Rose, Jr., who played in the majors in 1997.
 For his father who is the all time leader in hits, click here.

 Peter Edward Rose Jr.

 - High School Oak Hills High School

 - Born November 16, 1969 in Cincinnati, OH USA

-Pete Rose Jr. has had an extensive baseball career that has lasted 21 years so far.
+Pete Rose Jr. has had an extensive minor-league baseball career that lasted 21 years.
 In 2007 he hit .342 for the Long Island Ducks of the Atlantic League and in 2008 he hit .289 for them.
-He played in the majors in 1997.
+He played in the majors for one week in 1997.

 Rose was born in Cincinnati, OH on November 16, 1969, shortly after his father Pete Rose had won the National League batting title that year.
 Attending Oak Hills High School in Cincinnati, he was drafted in 1988 in the 12th round by the Baltimore Orioles.